 Valldal, having a unique warm climate, is the northern most fruit supplier in Europe, particularly known for its delicious strawberries, apples and pears.
 Set in an beautiful valley with the river Valldøla running through it's centre used for white water rafting and salmon fishing.

 Driving through Valldal valley on your way to Trollstigen, is Gudbrandsjuvet a rock pool of 5 metres wide and 20 metres deep which the river flows through.
 Trollstigen (Troll road) has seven kilometres of hairpin bends, cut by hand into the mountainside, where at the summit you are rewarded with panoramic views across the Romsdals Alps in the distance reaching 1800meters.

-On your homeward journey driving towards Vestnes the terrain becomes much more genteel as you drive along the beautiful Romsdal fjord with Molde town in the distance before you descend over Ørskog mountain on the last leg on your journey.
+Continue on your journey driving towards Vestnes the terrain becomes much more genteel as you drive along the scenic Romsdal fjord with Molde town in the distance before you descend over Ørskog mountain on your journey towards Storfjord Hotel in Glomset.

 We recommend with so much to see and experience that these journeys be taken over two separate days, one for Geiranger and the other Trollstigen.

 Storfjord Hotel has a private jetty and we can supply boat tours that will take you through some of the most rugged and scenic fjords in the world, Geirangerfjord, Hjørundfjord.

 Also, many other locations on request.
 This can be arranged through 62.noThe Art Nouveau of ÅlesundThis beautiful town surrounded by water, mountains and islands is a 25 minute drive away from the hotel, and has an international reputation for its distinguished architecture.
 Originally built largely from wood and destroyed by fire in 1904 the town centre was rebuilt in Art Nouveau style.